ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 ### App materials
 * The /inst folder contains several subfolders:
   * The /mainmenu subfolder contains the main app.R Shiny app
-  * The /allapps subfolder contains folders with documentation for each simulator/app.
+  * The /appinformation subfolder contains files with documentation and settings for each simulator/app.
 Each App has an NNN_settings.R file and Rmd+HTML files containing the documentation.
 Those files contain the documentation displayed at the bottom of each app, and app-specific settings that are needed for proper display and running through the UI.
-Names of folder, files and buttons in the main app.R need to agree.
+Names of files and buttons in the main app.R need to agree.
   * The /media sub-folder contains figures and a bib file used as part of the documentation (i.e. the Rmd files).
 It also includes a css file for styling.
-Note that this is not part of the CRAN R package for size reasons, but if you fork the project from github it will be included.
   * The /docsfordevelopers contains this file.
   * /simulatorfunctions subfolder contains the R code for all simulator functions for easy access and editing by users.
   * The /doc folder contains the vignettes, this folder should not be edited, see below.